hitem/CleanBot/README.md

 - Supports different cleaning intervals for different channels.
 - Commands to enable the cleaner, set cleaning intervals, and manually test the cleaner.
 - Permission checks to ensure only users with specified roles can execute commands.
-- The scheduled cleanup runs once per hour.
+- The scheduled cleanup runs every 15 minutes (Default).

 ## Prerequisites